rafaelsamenezes/jimple2json/README.md

 This is a Haskell application that parses multiple jimple files and converts them into JSON

-Ths is still a WIP in the Early Stages

 ## Building

 Use [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) tool for